rytis-paskauskas/MiniQttSensor/README.md

 Use your private or any public MQTT broker.

-Includes an (optional) "accumulator" client, which polls all data into a MySQL database and bins older data from previously disconnected instances.
+Includes an (optional) "accumulator" client, which collects data into a MySQL database and bins older data from previously disconnected instances.

 The app and the client have been built and tested on Linux.
-The app should work on other architectures, but the client might not.
+Since the SDK has been ported to other architectures, the app should build in Windows or MacOS as well.
+The client is a python script so it should also work, but the chosen client deployment through systemd is linux-specific.
 ## Hardware requirements

 - One, or more ESP8266- or ESP32-based boards,